Magnetron Failure Repair – Not Heating on Panasonic NN-SN966S Microwave

 Step 3: Test Magnetron Continuity

-Before removal, test the existing magnetron to confirm failure.
+Before removal, I always test the existing magnetron to confirm failure.
 Set your multimeter to continuity mode and test between the two primary terminals on the magnetron.
 A good magnetron should show very low resistance (less than 1 ohm) between these terminals.
 Next, test from each terminal to the magnetron housing—this should show infinite resistance (open circuit).
 If you measure continuity to ground, the magnetron has failed and requires replacement.
-The NN-SN966S magnetron terminals are located on the bottom of the unit, accessible through the access panel.
+The terminals are located at the bottom of the unit, accessible through the access panel.

 Step 4: Disconnect High-Voltage Connections

 Carefully disconnect the high-voltage leads connected to the magnetron terminals.
 The Panasonic NN-SN966S typically has two thick, well-insulated wires connected via push-on terminals.
 Use needle-nose pliers to grip the connector, not the wire, and pull straight off.
 Also disconnect the thermal fuse connection—a smaller wire usually attached with a spade connector.
 Label each connection with masking tape to ensure proper reconnection.
-The primary leads carry the full transformer output of approximately 4000 volts AC during operation.
+The primary leads carry around 4000 volts AC during operation.

 Step 5: Remove Waveguide Connection